 The integration of contemporary thinking about organizational design with classic ideas and theories.
 Concepts and models from organizational theory will be integrated with the changing events in the real world to provide the most up-to-date view of organization design available.
 The concept of leading by design is used to focus on the case studies of current companies that are successfully using organization design concepts to compete in today's complex and uncertain business world.
-Prerequisite: MGT 305
+Prerequisite: MGT 305 inventory management as recognized and certified by the American Production and Inventory Control Society (APICS).
+The course addresses the heightened intensity of global competition and the need for manufacturing and merchandising organizations to continuously improve production flexibility, product quality, delivery, and cost.
+Prerequisite: ACC 300, HUM 315

-MGT 415 PRODUCTION AND
+MGT 415 PRODUCTION AND INVENTORY MANAGEMENT